-Evolution of viruses such as phages appears to have no evolutionary tree with genomes across widely diverse habitats consisting of cut and paste components implying viral adaption has resulted almost entirely from utilization of advantageous genes from horizontal transfer.
+Viruses such as phages appear to have no evolutionary tree, with genomes across widely diverse habitats consisting of cut and paste components, implying viral adaption has resulted almost entirely from utilization of advantageous genes from horizontal transfer.
 Around 10% of all bacterial genes sequenced to date consist of ORFans that bear no resemblance to genes seen anywhere else, suggesting horizontal viral origin (Hamilton).

 Fig 18: Evolutionary tree of DNA polymerase amino termini (Villareal and Defilippis) (click to enlarge).